-A native of Kinston, North Carolina, Mrs. Cobb attended North Carolina Central University and Grand Canyon University.
-Her educational background includes; Bachelor of Science in Secondary Education – Mathematics, Master of Education in Curriculum and Instruction: Technology, Master of Education in Educational Administration, and Master of Education in Special Education.
+A native of Kinston and Jacksonville, North Carolina, Ms. Cobb began her adventure into education as a North Carolina Teaching Fellow at North Carolina Central University.
+Ms. Cobb holds a Bachelor of Science in Secondary Education Mathematics, a Master of Education in Curriculum and Instruction: Technology, a Master of Education in Educational Administration, and a Master of Education in Special Education.

 Relocating to Japan in 2011 to support her husband’s career in the United States Navy, Ms. Cobb joined DoDEA as a local hire mathematics educator at Yokosuka Middle School in Yokosuka, Japan.
 While in this role, Ms. Cobb served as mathematics department chair, team leader, and Continuous School Improvement (CSI) Co-Chair.
 After leading technology professional development and policies at Yokosuka Middle School, Ms. Cobb was selected as the educational technologist for Yokosuka Middle School in 2014.
 In 2017, Ms. Cobb transferred to Matthew C. Perry High School, located at Marine Corps Air Station (MCAS) Iwakuni, Japan, as an educational technologist.
 Shortly after her arrival, she was promoted to assistant principal of Matthew C. Perry High School.
 She served in this role until July 2020.